Reading Time: 3 minutes

 - Use Cases or User Stories

 Both Use Cases and User Stories are used to provide maximum details about every single case and functionality planned in the app.
 It is them that developers will be looking into.
-Cases and stories have a different notation of requirements, but both are extremely popular.
+Cases and stories have different notation of requirements, but both are extremely popular.

 - User Profiles or User Personas